-Geothermal energy production exploits steam, brine, and hot water reservoirs heated by dry rock or magma below the Earth’s surface.
-Considered a sustainable resource, geothermal power is popular in countries like the United States, the Philippines, and Indonesia, where plants produce hundreds of megawatts of capacity.
-Regions of Latin America, South America, Africa, and the Middle East are in the planning and development stage for additional generation for the future.
+Geothermal energy production exploits steam, brine and hot water reservoirs heated by dry rock or magma below the Earth’s surface.
+Considered a sustainable resource, geothermal power is popular in countries like the United States, the Philippines and Indonesia where plants produce hundreds of megawatts of capacity.
+Regions within Latin America, South America, Africa and the Middle East are in the planning and development stage for additional generation for the future.

 The two most common plant types are flash steam and binary cycle.
 Flash steam uses naturally occurring steam to power a turbine while binary cycle uses the hydrothermal reserve to heat a working medium (such as Isopentane or Isobutane).